The Supreme Court just seriously limited the government’s ability to fight climate change

 To avoid the worst impacts of climate change, the world has less than a decade to cut emissions roughly in half.
 But Congress hasn’t managed to pass climate legislation yet.
 And at a time when the head of the United Nations has warned that the world is “sleepwalking to climate catastrophe,” the Supreme Court just limited the Environmental Protection Agency’s ability to regulate emissions from power plants.

 The case, West Virginia vs. EPA, brought by Republican attorneys general from 19 states (joined by coal companies), came after years of conservative strategizing.
 It’s an attack on climate action.
 But it’s also a more general attack on the federal government’s ability to enact regulation.
-“It could have reverberations far beyond just the Clean Air Act,” says Andres Restrepo, an attorney for the Sierra Club, part of a coalition of groups on the opposing side of the case, said in advance of the ruling.
+“It could have reverberations far beyond just the Clean Air Act,” Andres Restrepo, an attorney for the Sierra Club, part of a coalition of groups on the opposing side of the case, said in advance of the ruling.

-The case concerns the Clean Power Plan, proposed by the Obama administration in 2014, would have required states to come up with plans to cut emissions from power plants by 32% by 2030, compared to 2005 levels.
+The case concerns the Clean Power Plan, proposed by the Obama administration in 2014, which would have required states to come up with plans to cut emissions from power plants by 32% by 2030, compared to 2005 levels.
 In 2016, the Supreme Court paused implementation of the rule; in 2017, the Trump Administration repealed it, later proposing its own rule that would have cut emissions by only 1.5% by 2030.
 But by 2019—because of market forces, not regulation—so many coal power plants had closed that the power sector had already met the 2030 goal on its own.

 The lawsuit argued—and the court agreed, in a 6-3 opinion authored by Chief Justice Roberts—that the EPA could only regulate emissions from individual power plants at each location, rather than pushing the industry to adopt solutions like renewable energy.
 It used the “major questions doctrine,” a court-created legal theory that suggests that regulations that have “major” economic and political impact need to be clearly spelled out by Congress before an agency can take action.
 (For example, in the past, the court said that the FDA couldn’t regulate tobacco without a clear mandate from Congress.)